Evictions During the COVID-19 Pandemic

 What does this graph show us?

-While landlords have sued a LOT of tenants in the last year, almost none have been evicted thanks to the work of the tenant movement.
-This graph shows what’s at stake if we don’t extend and strengthen the eviction protections, and win universal rent cancelation and right to counsel for everyone.
+While landlords have sued tens of thousands of tenants> during the height of the pandemic, almost none were evicted before 2022 thanks to the work of the tenant movement.
+This graph shows what's at stake if we don't expand and strengthen tenant protections like Right to Counsel.

 Note: Data includes eviction cases filed since March 23, 2020.

-*Excludes single-unit rental properties to more accurately approximate the number of rental units per zip code.
+*Excludes single-unit residential properties to more accurately approximate the number of rental units per zip code.

 What does this map show us?